directions4partners/Hackathon-EMEA2025/.github/ISSUE_TEMPLATE/hackathon-project.md

 ---

 ## 👥 Team
-List the people working on this project (1–2 people max).
+List the people working on this project

 > _Team members / GitHub usernames_